aimrt.executor

 The asio_thread

-executor is implemented based on the Asio library.
-It is a thread pool that allows manual thread count configuration and supports scheduled tasks.
-All its configuration items are as follows:
+executor is an executor implemented based on the Asio library.
+It is a thread pool that allows manual configuration of the number of threads and also supports timed scheduling.
+All of its configuration items are as follows:

 Node |